SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 Help setting up the environment can be found on GoCD's [Developer documentation](https://developer.gocd.org/current/2/2.1.html).

-The application interface runs on browsers like Chrome.
+The software application interface runs on browsers like Chrome.

 As a continuous delivery server, supporting systems such as a github repository and a deployment environment are required in order to use the software's intended functionality.